Table of Contents

 Consolidating Your Inbound Freight Deliveries

-Freight consolidation refers to a practice where shippers combine multiple shipments heading to the same geographical area.
+Freight consolidation is where shippers combine multiple shipments to the same geographical area.
 This allows the shipping companies to lower the cost per unit.
-Shippers can either batch their supplies or coordinate with similar shipping companies who have their products headed to the same place or direction.
+Shippers can either batch their supplies or coordinate with similar shipping companies with their products headed to the same place or direction.
 After the combined shipments arrive at their destination, they are broken down into LTLs to be delivered to their respective destinations.

 Benefits of Inbound Freight Shipment Consolidation